This panel gives you access to all the settings available for bones in LightWave Layout.

 When Limited Range (Bones Panel) is active, the Min value determines the sharp cutoff point of a bone’s influence.
 Any points within this range are 100 percent affected by movement or sizing of the bone.
 Any points outside of this range are affected to a smaller extent or not at all depending on whether they fall within the Max.
 In an orthogonal view, the Max setting is visible in the viewport.
 A short bone will exert a spherical influence, while longer bones exert a more oblong influence.

-The following options only operate on the pitch channel and are all overlays on top of normal bone function.
+The following options only operate on the pitch channel.

 Sometimes bones used to create joints can cause pinching or unwanted bunching, much like a folded garden hose.
 Joint Compensation (Bones Panel) will remedy this effect by making the affected points tend to maintain the original volume inside the joint.
 The result is a more realistic-looking joint.
 You can modify the compensation amount to increase or decrease the effect.